Close this window

 If you're not sure where to start, you can find Snapchat accounts to follow under Snapchat's "Discovery" tab.
 Right now, this section is pretty small and limited to publications and media outlets.
 I'd love to eventually be able to browse through promoted Snapchat accounts by category, such as sports, fitness, and social good.

 When I wrote my article two years ago, I had a hard time finding nonprofits and charities that were successfully using Snapchat.
 Two years later, there seems to be a very small bump in nonprofit users.
-For a list of nonprofits to follow, check out JustGiving's round-up 7 Charities Who Totally Get Snapchat.
-Beyond the ones listed in that article, I couldn't find any others (nor could Beth Kanter).
+For a list of nonprofits to follow, check out JustGiving's round-up 7 Charities Who Totally Get Snapchat as well as WeDidIt's The Best Nonprofits on Snapchat.

 Because of Snapchat's ephemeral nature, I've noticed that a few brands or individuals are bit more casual and loose with what they share.
 It is really fun way for your audience to get a behind-the-scenes look at what you do.